 CallonDoc is HIPAA compliant.
 The site is built on an SSL certificate, which is industry standard.
 Any data and information shared through the platform is fully encrypted for your protection.

 CallonDoc has an F rating from the Better Business Bureau (BBB) and 4.47/5-star customer rating on the BBB website, as well as a 4.7/5-star customer rating on Trustpilot.
 Reviewers call out how affordable, fast, convenient, and hassle-free the service is.

 How much does CallonDoc cost?

 CallonDoc costs $39.99 per consultation for most conditions, including pediatric urgent care, anxiety, and depression.
-(Consultations for ADHD, diabetes, certain STDs, and other conditions cost $49.99.)
+(Treatments for ADHD, diabetes, certain STDs, and other conditions cost $49.99.)
 To discuss any medical issue over the phone or get a second opinion on something, you can also schedule a phone consultation for $49.99.

 CallonDoc doesn’t accept insurance, however any meds they prescribe you may be covered by your insurance.

 Doctor on Demand is a newer player on the telehealth field, having been founded in just 2012.
 Doctor on Demand offers a one-stop option for care, covering urgent care visits, behavior, and preventative health, as well as treating chronic conditions.

 Doctor on Demand is able to prescribe medications, though they do not write prescriptions for narcotics, schedule drugs, or pain relief.
 However, they are able to send prescriptions for allergies, antibiotics, and other common ailments.

 Doctor on Demand is HIPAA compliant and has numerous policies in place to protect your medical information, including encryption.
 The Doctor on Demand app is available for both Apple and Android.

 Doctor on Demand reviews from BBB and Trustpilot